trywait/YotoTools/README.md

 - 🎨 **Simple UI**: Clean and simple design with synchronized state and progress display, injected directly into the page so you don't have to activate the extension.
 - 🔐 **Privacy-Focused**: Works entirely client-side with minimal permissions
 - 📼 **MYO Backup**: Backup your own uploaded content from the *Edit your playlist* page (`my.yotoplay.com/card/*/edit`).
+- 📦 **Zip Option**: Download all card content as a single, convenient ZIP file.

 ## Prerequisites